Some posts contain affiliate links. See my disclosure policy for more information!

-Make your own box of greeting cards with supplies from the Dollar Store!
+Make your own box of greeting cards with supplies from the Dollar Store and my Cricut Explore Air 2 Machine!
 A great way to keep your card file organized and a perfect gift idea for newlyweds!

 Once upon a time, my husband and I never had a card ready for special occasions.
 We’d be running out the door to family dinners that typically included a birthday celebration and we’d have nothing.
 So we would show up at our parents house and hunt down the first piece of paper and pen we could find to create a makeshift card and throw in some money.
 Or, we’d beg an extra card off of another family member.